Grizzlies rout Warriors to avoid elimination, force Game 6 - NewsBreak

 Grizzlies rout Warriors to avoid elimination, force Game 6

-The Memphis Grizzlies fought off elimination with the highest-scoring performance in their franchise's postseason history.

-And with All-Star guard Ja Morant cheering from the bench.
-Then Morant upped the ante by chanting “Grizz in seven!”

-Jaren Jackson Jr., Desmond Bane and Tyus Jones each scored 21 points and the Grizzlies routed the Golden State Warriors 134-95 on Wednesday night to force a sixth game in their Western Conference semifinal.
+MEMPHIS, Tenn.
+(AP) — Jaren Jackson Jr., Desmond Bane and Tyus Jones each scored 21 points and the Memphis Grizzlies routed the Golden State Warriors 134-95 on Wednesday night to avoid elimination and force a sixth game in the Western Conference semifinal.

-“We’ve exceeded expectations ever since I’ve been here,” Bane said.
-“It almost seems whenever someone thinks we can’t do something, we end up doing it.
-So I never want to put a limit on this team on what we can do because anything's possible.”

 Dillon Brooks added 12 points for Memphis.
 Ziaire Williams and Brandon Clarke had 11 apiece and De'Anthony Melton 10.
-Steven Adams had 13 rebounds, six offensive as Memphis outscored Golden State 24-5 on second-chance points.
+Steven Adams had 13 rebounds, six offensive.

-The Grizzlies never trailed, turning in their best performance of this series to pull within 3-2 even with Morant out a second straight game because of a bone bruise in his right knee.
+The Grizzlies never trailed, turning in their best performance of this series to pull to 3-2 even with All-Star guard Ja Morant sitting out his second straight game because of a bone bruise in his right knee .
 They improved to 4-11 when facing elimination.

 “We knew what was at stake,” Jackson said.
 "We didn’t change anything, though.
 We just calmed down, looked at the film, understand what we had to take away from the last game and just went out there and executed.”